gromnitsky/lostclipart/client/doc/cookies.md

 ## How do we use cookies?

-lostclipart.com mostly use “first-party cookies”.
-These are cookies set and controlled by lostclipart.com, not by any external organisation.
+<code>lostclipart.com</code> mostly use "first-party cookies".
+These
+are cookies set and controlled by <code>lostclipart.com</code>, not by any external organisation.

 However, to establish anonymised statistics, you will have to accept cookies from external organisations.